-Americans have all sort of rules and laws they follow; rules involing queues like stand quietly in line, rules involving driving like stay within the lines.
+Americans have all sort of rules and laws they follow such as rules involving queuing (an art technique perfected in Singapore where the queue is king).
 By contrast, Italian have very few rules and most of those can be broken.
 For example, in Italy, there is no minimum drinking age to which there is any adherence (and imposing one would only encourage underage Italians to drink).

 But the situation is the reverse when it comes up to food.
 Yes Italians do have eating rules!